 And if you’re wondering where you’re going to find the time to find and apply for jobs, don’t worry.
 Many universities have whole teams dedicated to helping you find work.
 Here at Solent, we have the super helpful Solent Futures.
-They have on hand advisers to help you find employment during and after university!
+They have advisers to help you find employment during and after university!
 You can find out more about the support offered here.

 Is it worth it, let me work it

 Working while you study will be of great benefit to you.
-You will learn so many skills that future employers will want and you’ll also have something to add to that ever so important CV.
+You will learn so many skills that future employers will want and you’ll also have something to add to that ever-so important CV.

-Every bit of work you do alongside your studies will set you apart from other applicants, so if you can, try and get some relevant work experience alongside your studies too.
+Every bit of work you do alongside your studies will set you apart from other applicants, so if you can, try to get some relevant work experience alongside your studies too.
 It’s not just about making extra cash.

 There will also be loads of opportunities for volunteering.
-Check out do-it.org where you can find volunteering options in the area you live, some of them can be relevant to your chosen career and sometimes its just nice to help out in your community.
+Check out do-it.org where you can find volunteering options in the area you live; some of them can be relevant to your chosen career and sometimes it's just nice to help out in your community.
 We also cover volunteering at university in week 39, so make sure you check back there too.

 We can work from home